 - Parchment paper or a silicone baking mat: for the dough to bake on

 - Round biscuit cutter: you could also use the edge of a glass cup if you don’t have a cutter (cookie cutters will work too!)

 Now get to baking!

-Store these biscuits in the fridge for a couple of days for optimal freshness.
+Store these low carb side dishes in the fridge for a couple of days for optimal freshness.

 Can You Freeze Them?

 Yes, freeze these biscuits in mass quantities!
-I love to double recipes and freeze half to enjoy at another time.
+I love to double recipes and freeze half to enjoy healthy side dishes another time.
 It also feels so luxurious and fancy to bake up fresh biscuits on the fly!

 Variety is the spice of life and this recipe!
 Get some inspiration below on how to make this recipe your own!

 Stick to almond flour when making this recipe, as other low carb/gluten-free flours have VERY different baking characteristics, and it’s best to find a recipe specific to that ingredient.